 Dry beans are the best ingredient, yet it takes time to soak; thus, you can replace them with canned beans to save time.

-Eggplants are a favorite vegetable of many Syrians, and it is not strange why their fame spread out worldwide.
-In addition to Syria, you enjoy makdous in the Levant regions, consisting of Jordan and Lebanon.
+Eggplants are a favorite vegetable of many Syrians, and it is not strange why their fame spread worldwide.
+In addition to Syria, you enjoy Makdous in the Levant regions, consisting of Jordan and Lebanon.

 You can prepare some jars of pickled eggplants stuffed with crushed nuts, chili pepper, and garlic and marinated in olive oil.
 It needs time to ferment, so you can make it in advance and add it to your breakfast.